DefVINS: Visual-Inertial Odometry for Deformable Scenes: Visual--Inertial Odometry

-\textbf{Photometric term. }Beyond geometric constraints, the formulation also exploits image intensity information.
+\textbf{Photometric constraint. }In addition to geometric reprojection error, we also leverage image intensity information.
 A semi-direct strategy is adopted, in which photometric data association is carried out on Shi–Tomasi features using the modified multi-scale Lucas–Kanade tracker introduced in~\cite{gomez2021sd}.
-When a deformation node is visible in both keyframes $t{-}1$ and $t$, its image projections are expected to correspond to pixels with similar intensities, following the classical brightness constancy assumption:
+For every deformation node, its image projections in consecutive keyframes $\tau{-}1$ and $\tau$ are expected to correspond to pixels with similar intensities, following the classical brightness constancy assumption: